numbbo/coco/docs/coco-doc/source/index.rst

    A *missing* runtime value is considered as possible outcome (see below).

 #.
-The display is as comprehensible, intuitive and informative as possible,
+The display is as comprehensible, intuitive and informative as possible.
    We believe that details matter.
    Aggregation over dimension is avoided, because dimension is an a priori known parameter that can and should be used for algorithm design or selection decisions.
+   This is possible without significant drawbacks, because all functions are scalable in the dimension.

 .. [#] For example, the optimum is not in all-zeros, optima are not placed
     on a regular grid, most functions are not separable [WHI1996]_.
 The